netguru/mobile-security-checklist/Checklists/how_to_contribute.md

 # 1. Find new security requirement

 Find a requirement that will benefit mobile applications in terms of security and justify usage of it.
-It is important that we can understand why such requirement is beneficial for projects.
+It is important that we can understand why such a requirement is beneficial for projects.
 You can provide links with detailed explanation, owasp tutorials, blogs or just show how it can be used against app.

 # 2. Create an issue